Examples of Anxiety-Related Tics

 Seek professional help

 If you’re experiencing difficulty with anxiety-related conditions, like severe tics, transient tic disorder, or OCD, consider seeking help with therapy for anxiety.
 Therapists and trained mental health professionals are experienced in treating these and other conditions.
-Online cognitive behavioral therapy (CBT) has been found effective in managing a variety of mental health conditions, including symptoms of anxiety.
+Online cognitive behavioral therapy (CBT) has been found effective in managing a variety of mental health conditions, including anxiety-induced tics.
+Taking the time to find the right therapist who understands your specific needs can significantly enhance your journey toward healing and recovery.

 "Much like working with anxiety and stress, behavioral interventions can be positively effective for managing tics.
 In working with a therapist or clinician, the key can be in raising awareness of anxiety while incorporating positive calming, grounding techniques to counter tics.
 As well, instilling a feeling of confidence and control, can help diminish a stress response."